jellevandenhooff/keytree/README.md

 github.com/jellevandenhooff/keytree/keytree-server" and running
 "keytree-server".

-To register an e-mail address with Keytree, download and "keytree-client".
+To register an e-mail address with Keytree, download and run "keytree-client".

 This repository is under development.
 The code has not been audited and most definitely contains bugs.